afragen/edd-sl-updater/samples/edd-test-theme/README.md

 ## Parameters

-These are the items that will need to be configured in "functions.php":
+These are the items that will need to be configured in "updater/theme-updater.php":

 ```PHP
 'remote_api_url'=> 'https://easydigitaldownloads.com', // Site where EDD is hosted